-The Turbo Ring and Turbo Ring V2 protocols identify one NPort S8000 as the master of the network, and then automatically block packets from traveling through any of the network's redundant loops.
-In the event that one branch of the ring gets disconnected from the rest of the network, the protocol automatically readjusts the ring so that the part of the network that was disconnected can reestablish contact with the rest of the network.
+The Turbo Ring and Turbo Ring V2 protocols identify one NPort S9000 as the master of the network, and then automatically block packets from traveling through any of the network's redundant loops.
+If one branch of the ring gets disconnected from the rest of the network, the protocol automatically readjusts the ring so that the part of the network that was disconnected can reestablish contact with the rest of the network.